-The Dark Age of the Lowlands: end symposium
+The Dark Age of the Lowlands: final symposium

 We would like to draw your attention to the final symposium of the NWO-project: The Dark Age of the Lowlands in an interdisciplinary light: people, landscape and climate in the Netherlands between AD 300 and 1000.
 This interdisciplinary symposium will be held on Thursday 26th of September in Utrecht, the Netherlands.

 The main objective of this symposium is to provide an overview of the current state of research and knowledge of the Dark Age Period and to showcase the results of the research project.

 The proceedings of this symposium will be published in a special issue of the Netherlands Journal of Geosciences.
 The symposium and special issue will include contributions from archeological, historical, geomorphological, vegetation, and climate research, all focusing on the first millennium AD and human – landscape interactions.